 The basic question that cosmology attempts to answer is: What is the composition of the Universe and what initial conditions generated the observed structures in it?
 The first galaxies were shaped, more than any other class of astrophysical objects, by the pristine initial conditions and basic constituents of the Universe.
 Studying the formation process of the first galaxies could reveal unique evidence for new physics that was so far veiled in older galaxies by complex astrophysical processes.

-viii In previous decades, astronomers used to associate the simplicity of the early Universe with the fact that the data about it was scarce.
-Although this was true at the infancy of observational cosmology, it is not true any more.
+observational cosmology, it is not true any more.
 With much richer data in our hands, the initial simplicity is now interpreted as an outcome of inflation.